 This bodes well for the regions where Windscribe has sparser coverage and gives us great confidence in this VPN provider’s server list.

 Windscribe servers and streaming

 On its regular servers, Windscribe is not a great candidate for trying to bypass geo-restrictions on streaming sites such as Netflix or BBC iPlayer.

 Thankfully, Windscribe does have four specialist servers for Netflix.
 These are called WINDFLIX, and are based in the UK, the US, Canada, and Japan.

-On the other hand, Windscribe can only really access iPlayer with a static IP address, which costs an extra $2 per month.
+On the other hand, Windscribe can only unblock the BBC iPlayer with a static IP address, which costs an extra $2 per month.
 Either way, though, the provider’s ability to stream content on these sites should be reliable enough to experience Ultra HD video quality.